Thynkon/dai-pw-02/docs/proto.typ

 The `Status` values use the values defined by the c standard library in #link("https://man7.org/linux/man-pages/man3/errno.3.html")[errno.h]

+When an invalid message is received, the server should answer with `ENOTSUP` and flush its buffer.

 == Section 3 - Messages

 === List files